kateuj/wellgood_coffee/README.md

 * __Reponsive Nav Bar__ - The navigation bar at the top of all the pages reduces to an accordion menu on tablet and mobile view for ease for use for the user.
 The options displayed on the nav bar are also dependent on whether a user is logged in or not, for an optimum user experience where options, such as 'Register' are no longer visible for logged in users.
 This keeps the pages clean and easier to navigate.
 I have included a search icon instead of a search bar on mobile and tablet versions, so the bar does not take up unnecessary space on the screen when not required.

-* __Footer__ - #TBC Just like the nav bar, the links displayed in the footer are also dependent on whether a user is logged in or not, for an optimum user experience where options, such as 'Register' are no longer visible for logged in users.
+* __Footer__ - Just like the nav bar, the links displayed in the footer are also dependent on whether a user is logged in or not, for an optimum user experience where options, such as 'Register' are no longer visible for logged in users.
 This keeps the pages clean and easier to navigate.

 * __Logo__ - I created my simple text logo using the Playwrite IE font to keep a design consistency within the site.